nh-server/switch-guide/docs/extras/updating.md

 ::::

-:::: tab default Dumping your firmware via nxdumptool
+:::: tab Dumping your firmware via nxdumptool

 #### Requirements

 * The latest release of [nxdumptool](https://github.com/DarkMatterCore/nxdumptool/releases) (`nxdt_rw_poc.nro`)

-#### Section I - Preparing your SD card
+#### Section I - Preparing your microSD card

 1. Boot into hekate.
 1. Go to `Tools` > `USB Tools` > `SD Card` and connect your Switch to your PC via USB.